iit-DLSLab/trash-collection-isaaclab/README.md

 ```
 @article{turrisi26littercollection,
   author = {Giulio Turrisi and Angelo Bratta and Giovanni Minelli and Gabriel Fischer Abati and Amir H. Rad and João Carlos Virgolino Soares and Claudio Semini},
-  title ={BinWalker: Development and Field Evaluation of a Quadruped Manipulator Platform for Sustainable Litter Collection},
+  title = {BinWalker: Development and Field Evaluation of a Quadruped Manipulator Platform for Sustainable Litter Collection},
   journal = {arXiv},
   year = {2026}
 }